 Underwater Adventures

 Divers and snorkellers won't be disappointed with the excellent underwater opportunities awaiting in the Perth region.
-Boasting a long stretch of coastline, nearby islands, abundant marine life and numerous shipwrecks just offshore.
-Join one of the many dive boat or sailing operators and dip deeper into the magic of the underwater kingdom, departing from Fremantle, Rottnest Island, Hillary's Boat Harbour, Mindarie Marina and Mandurah.
+Boasting a long stretch of coastline, nearby islands, abundant marine life and numerous shipwrecks just offshore, Perth offers something for everyone — from beginners to experienced divers.
+Join one of the many dive boat or sailing operators and dip deeper into the magic of the underwater kingdom, departing from Fremantle, Rottnest Island, Hillary's Boat Harbour and Mandurah.

 -